catarinaburghi/catarinaburghi/README.md

 ### Hello there 👋
 *General Kenobi*

-I'm a high school student involved with [First Robotics Competition](https://www.firstinspires.org/robotics/frc) with team [5024 Raider Robotics](https://github.com/frc5024), for now I've helped the team program 2 award-winning robots from our 2020 season [Darth Raider](https://github.com/frc5024/InfiniteRecharge) and the 2022 season [Guillotine](https://github.com/frc5024/RapidReact).
+I'm a high school student involved with [First Robotics Competition](https://www.firstinspires.org/robotics/frc) with team [5024 Raider Robotics](https://github.com/frc5024), for now I've helped the team program 3 award-winning robots from our 2020 season [Darth Raider](https://github.com/frc5024/InfiniteRecharge) and the 2022 season [Guillotine](https://github.com/frc5024/RapidReact).
+And in my final year I helped team 5024 program [Juice Box](https://github.com/frc5024/Charged-Up), Juice Box is the robot that brought 5024 back into the World Championship.

-I usually won't be working on many big projects at once, but here on my github you'll find small projects like all my homework from my [grade 11 computer science class](https://github.com/catarinaburghi/ICS3U) and all of my work from my [grade 12 computer science class](https://github.com/catarinaburghi/ICS4U) in school.
+I'm attending McMaster University in the fall for my first year in the Automotive and Vehicle Engineering (BTech) program.
+And will be mentoring FRC Team 4039 (Makeshift Robotics)[https://4039.ca/].
+I'm very excited to be part of this team this upcoming year.

-Some bigger projects I have are my [website](https://catarinaburghi.xyz/), and in the start of 2021 I participated in a 24 hour [STEAMATHON](https://www.firstroboticscanada.org/stemathon/) with First Robotics Canada.
+And in the start of 2021 I participated in a 24 hour [STEAMATHON](https://www.firstroboticscanada.org/stemathon/) with First Robotics Canada.
 My Team and I *(Team 20)* managed with a lot of teamwork and thinking, to win the *"Best Product Award"* after designing a [product](https://catarinaburghi.xyz/blog/2021/03/31/stemathon) to help people from all ages with disabilities to go swimming safely!

-I love learning about things I have no idea *exist* I'm always free to help out with any projects I could be useful for!

-And if you ever want to chat and don't know how to start a conversation with me just ask *"How is this formula 1 season going?"* I promise I'll get to you as fast as I can 😄

 Here is how you can reach me: